 Will wonders never cease?

 There is no magic moment when children become more likely to follow directions.
 But at around 12 months, something very important happens.
-They begin to develop the ability to control their urges, change their behavior, and do what mom or dad says.
-Not all of the time, of course—but as children grow, so does their ability to stop themselves from doing something they want to do, like writing on the walls, and to do tasks that they don’t want to do, like picking up their toys.
+They begin to develop the ability to control their urges, change their behavior, and do what their mom or dad says.
+Not all of the time, of course—but as children grow, so does their ability to stop themselves from doing something they want to do, like writing on the walls, and do tasks they don’t want to do, like picking up their toys.

 What does research tell us?

 Researchers call this wonderful part of early development “self-regulation.”
-Without it, children would have a very hard time functioning, learning lessons in school, playing with friends, or getting along with people.
+Without it, children would have difficulty functioning, learning lessons in school, playing with friends, or getting along with people.
 Some children demonstrate self-regulation skills earlier than others.
 Just as some children tend to be shy while others are naturally bolder, the ability to manage impulses comes more easily to some children than others.
 Self-regulation begins between 12 and 18 months when children become more aware of social demands and develop the ability to change their behavior when a parent asks.
 In most cases, this early step in self-control requires an adult to be nearby.
-Between 24 and 36 months, children start to develop the ability to follow wishes even when mom and dad aren’t around.
+Between 24 and 36 months, children develop the ability to follow wishes even when mom and dad aren’t around.
 For all children, learning to be a good helper or resist temptations is a gradual process.

 The dos and the don’ts